mjfrigaard/sharing-your-work/manuscript/chapter1.md

 ### Examples

-This book will show you some of the tools to make your work more discoverable.
-We'll introduce you to the technologies, methods, and places used by scientists who have successfully communicated their work.
-These scientists have used the internet as a tool to engage with broader audiences, create better tools for doing science, document some of their daily struggles/successes, and share more about what it means to conduct research.
+We'll introduce you to the technologies, methods, and mediums used by successful scientists who are excellent communicators for their work.
+These scientists use the internet as a tool to engage with broader audiences, create better tools for doing science, document some of their daily struggles/successes, and share more about what it means to conduct research.

 For example,  [Lucy D'Agostino McGowan](https://www.lucymcgowan.com/) is a post-doc at Johns Hopkins Bloomberg School of Health.
 She maintains a [blog](https://livefreeordichotomize.com/), publishes [ebooks](https://leanpub.com/ggplot2in2), has [online courses](https://leanpub.com/u/lucymcgowan), and also attempts to create a [real BB-8](https://magazine.amstat.org/blog/2017/11/01/lucy-dagostino-mcgowan-and-ryan-jarrett/).
 Her work is *highly discoverable* and showcases a wide range of skills.